GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 - The page was loaded, but the user interacted with the page using gestures that did not involve clicking, tapping, or using the keyboard.
 For example, scrolling or hovering over elements does not factor into how INP is calculated.
 - The page is being accessed by a bot such as a search crawler or headless browser that has not been scripted to interact with the page.

-## What if an interaction causes no layout changes?
+## What if an interaction doesn't result in any visual update?

 If you have an interaction with an event callback that causes no change to the layout in an event handler, that interaction can still be a candidate for INP.
 In these cases, you should be thinking about what sort of visual feedback you _could_ provide for the user that lets them know that something is happening as a result of the interaction.
 The intent of INP is to measure the delay before any potential paint can complete, and that involves recognizing _when_ you have an opportunity to present the next frame to the user.
 In the case of asynchronous work especially, that frame should communicate that work is in progress as soon as possible.